Sexual Assault Lawsuits

 You can find support after a sexual assault through support groups either locally or online, which can help with recovery.

-Civil Actions vs. Criminal Charges
+Civil Actions vs. Criminal Charges for Sexual Assault

 If you are a victim of sexual assault, you can pursue both criminal charges and a civil lawsuit.
 In criminal cases, the accused will face possible jail time.
 According to the U.S. Sentencing Commission, of those sexual abuse offenders who are convicted at trial, 98.8 percent are sentenced to prison for an average of 16 years.